Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Kansas State University

 K-State requires coordination with the Division of Public Safety and campus Environmental Health & Safety for drone flights.
-The university operates a UAS research program through the Applied Aviation Research Center (AARC).
-K-State has an established UAS policy requiring prior authorization for all flights on university property.
+The university operates a UAS research program through the Applied Aviation Research Center.

-Restrictions: Coordination with Division of Public Safety required prior to any flight on campus.
-Bill Snyder Family Stadium TFR applies during athletic events.
-No flights over campus buildings or crowds without authorization.
-Research and commercial UAS operations require additional approval from the AARC and compliance with FAA Part 107.
+Restrictions: Prior coordination with Division of Public Safety required before any flight on campus.
+Bill Snyder Family Stadium has an active TFR during athletic events.
+No flights over residential areas or sensitive campus locations without specific authorization.

 University drone policies may change.
 Contact the institution directly to confirm current requirements before flying on campus.